Location | Roma

-The project for the Mosque of Rome and the relationship with architect Paolo Portoghesi have represented a key step for the growth of the know-how and of the structure of Devoto.
+The project for the Mosque of Rome and the relationship with architect Paolo Portoghesi has represented a key step for the growth of the know-how and of the structure of Devoto.
 Being side-to-side with such an important and international architect for the realization of a project so rich in symbolic meaning and with such a unique style, made it possible for Devoto to broaden its technical and stylistic horizon, matching its carpentry knowledge with the experience of the traditional Islamic architecture.

 The choice of wood essences was the result of a specific analysis: exotic essences together with local ones were perfect to outline the furniture of pure geometries with decorative details and evocative chromatic patterns.